 EU Law@Liverpool members offer a range of undergraduate and postgraduate modules to Liverpool Law School students, drawing on their individual research interests.

 European Union law is a mandatory module on the LL.B degree.
-In addition, EU Law@Liverpool members deliver a range of optional modules in key areas of EU law and policy, including EU Social Law, EU Competition Law and Asylum and Immigration Law.
+In addition, EU Law@Liverpool members deliver a range of optional modules in key areas of EU law and policy, including Contemporary Issues in EU Migration Law, EU Competition Law and Asylum and Immigration Law.